ssbc/go-ssb/README.md

 The problem with this (for Go and others) is removing the `signature` field from `value` without changing any of the values or field ordering of the object, which is required to compute the exact same bytes that were used for creating the signature.
 Signing JSON was a bad idea.
 There is also other problems around this (like producing the same byte/string encoding for floats that v8 produces) and a new, canonical format is badly needed.

 What you are free to input is the `content` object, the rest is filled in for you.
-Author is determained by the keypair used by go-sbot.
+The author is determined by the keypair used by go-sbot.
 Multiple identities are supported through the API.

 ### over muxrpc